-67 Barre à Boulard was previously a shoal connecting the drying flats on each side of the river.
+68 Barre à Boulard was previously a shoal connecting the drying flats on each side of the river.
 There is now a dredged 244 m wide channel with a depth of 10.7 m through Barre à Boulard.

-68 Between close downstream of Rapides Richelieu and just upstream of Barre à Boulard, the tidal stream may be strong and can generate eddies and tide rips.
+69 Between close downstream of Rapides Richelieu and just upstream of Barre à Boulard, the tidal stream may be strong and can generate eddies and tide rips.
 See Table 1.2.

-69 Île Richelieu light (2001.8) is shown from a fluorescent-orange concrete pillar, located north of Île Richelieu ($46^{\circ}39'N$, $71^{\circ}55'W$).
+70 Île Richelieu light (2001.8) is shown from a fluorescent-orange concrete pillar, located north of Île Richelieu (46°39'N, 71°55'W).
 The light is visible on a bearing of 054°, however, it should not be used as a directional light.
-It is fitted with a racon (- -).
+It is fitted with a racon (--).
 A second light is shown from the same structure.
-The light is visible from 250° through south to 160°.
+The light is visible from 270° through south to 160°.
 It shows an increased intensity on a bearing of 211°, however, it should not be used as a directional light.

-70 Lotbinière leading lights (2006, 2007) are located near the hamlet of La Vieille-Église (46°37'N, 71°57'W), 2.5 miles upstream of Île Richelieu; these lights, in line bearing 222°, mark Route de Lotbinière (Course de Lotbinière) and lead through Rapides Richelieu.
+71 Lotbinière leading lights (2006, 2007) are located near the hamlet of La Vieille-Église (46°37'N, 71°57'W), 2.5 miles upstream of Île Richelieu; these lights, in line bearing 222°, mark Route de Lotbinière (Course de Lotbinière) and lead through Rapides Richelieu.
 The leading lights are visible only when in alignment.
 The lights are shown from fluorescent-orange daymarks with black stripes.

-71 Barre à Boulard leading lights (2002, 2003) are located on the south shore, south of the town of Portneuf.
+are located on the south shore, south of the town of Portneuf.
 These lights, in line with Île Richelieu light, in line bearing 054°, mark Route de Pointe-Platon (Course de Pointe-Platon) and lead through Barre à Boulard dredged and maintained channel.
 The leading lights are visible only when in alignment.
-The lights are shown from fluorescent-orange daymarks with black stripes.
-The municipality of Lotbinière, population 1,008, is located on the SE shore, 2 miles south of the residential district of Deschambault.
-There is a church with two spires.
+The lights are shown from fluorescentorange daymarks with black stripes.

-73 Conspicuous object. - • The twin spires of Lotbinière church.

-74 An anchorage area is located on the NW side of the channel, WNW of Lotbinière; refer to the chart for depths.

-75 The hamlet of La Vieille-Église, annexed to the municipality of Lotbinière, is located on the south shore; there is a ramp protected by two piers encased with stone.

-The alignment of Cap Lauzon $(46^{\circ}39'N, 71^{\circ}56'W)$ and the SE side of Mont Triquet $(46^{\circ}57'N, 71^{\circ}32'W)$ conspicuous mountain NW of the regional municipality of Québec - bearing 042°, leads through that portion of the shipping channel abeam of the rear light of the Lotbinière leading lights to Pointe Langlois light.
+- 73 The municipality of Lotbinière, population 855, is located on the SE shore, 2 miles south of the residential district of Deschambault.
+There is a church with two spires. - 74 Conspicuous object. • The twin spires of Lotbinière church. - 75 An anchorage area is located on the NW side of the channel, WNW of Lotbinière; refer to the chart for depths. - The hamlet of La Vieille-Église, annexed to the municipality of Lotbinière, is located on the south shore; there is a ramp protected by two piers encased with stone. - 77 The alignment of Cap Lauzon (46°39'N, 71°56'W) and the SE side of Mont Triquet (46°57'N, 71°32'W) conspicuous mountain NW of the regional municipality of Québec bearing 042°, leads through that portion of the shipping channel abeam of the rear light of the Lotbinière leading lights to Pointe Langlois light.
 This landmark is visible in clear weather only.